discourse/discourse-developer-docs/docs/03-code-internals/23-transformers.md

 ## Behavior Transformers

-Behavior transformers are similar, but instead of receiving and returning a value, they wrap some core behaviour, and can optionally call the core implementation.
+Behavior transformers are similar, but instead of receiving and returning a value, they wrap some original behaviour, and can optionally call the original implementation.

 > ### `registerBehaviorTransformer` => `boolean`
 >